opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields/README.md

 ### Summary ###
 In summary: to import the [Postman Collection](mapping_configuration.json) this page will guide you through the following steps:

-a) Create Your Stripe Test Account.
+a) Create your Stripe test account.

 b) Create a Stripe payment integration in OPF workbench.

-c) Set up Your Stripe Test Account to work with OPF.
+c) Set up your Stripe test account to work with OPF.

 d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ### Create a Stripe Account ###
-You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can sign up for a free Stripe test account at https://dashboard.stripe.com/register.

 ### Creating the Stripe Payment Integration ###
-Ceate a Stripe payment integration in the OPF Workbench.
+Ceate a Stripe payment integration in the OPF workbench.
 For reference, see [Creating Payment Integration ](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).

 ### Preparing the Postman environment_configuration file ###